anthony-zhou/anthonyzhou.me/_posts/2019-11-26-how-to-scan-a-barcode-in-flutter.md

 title: "How to Scan a Barcode with Flutter"
 date: 2019-11-26
 description: How to set up a cross-platform app to scan barcodes.
-image: /assets/images/scan-barcode-with-flutter.jpeg
+image: assets/images/scan-barcode-with-flutter.jpeg
-author: Anthony Zhou
+author: anthony
+categories: [programming, tutorials]
-tags:
+tags: [flutter, dart]
-  - flutter
-  - dart
-  - programming
-  - tutorials
 ---

 Here's how to set up a simple barcode scanning function, starting from a basic flutter app.
 In this tutorial we'll be using the [barcode_scan Flutter package](https://pub.dev/packages/barcode_scan).
 The package site has its own tutorial, but the tutorial has some outdated information, so I thought I'd try and correct that here.